live-codes/livecodes/docs/docs/features/editor-settings.md

 LiveCodes allows a lot of flexibility for configuring which code editor to use and its settings.

-`Editor Settings` screen can be accessed from settings menu → Editor Settings.
+`Editor Settings` screen can be accessed from app menu → Editor Settings.

 ![LiveCodes Editor Settings](../../static/img/screenshots/editor-settings.jpg)